 The process has been accompanied by a series of advocacy and outreach activities, including consultations with key stakeholders drawn from across civil society, the government, and the private sector.
 To this end, UNDP has developed and employed a series of effective communications tools to engage Pakistan’s youth through the NHDR website, social media, television and radio.
 Throughout, our aim has been to foster a nationwide conversation between youth, policymakers, and key stakeholders, with a view to bringing pressing youth issues to the fore.

+The NHDR 2015 process will not only identify relevant, evidence-informed policy interventions to improve the lives and opportunities for Pakistan’s youth, by expansion of policy dialogue that has generated a sustainable conversation between policy-makers and young people in Pakistan.
+Knowledge produced in the course of the NHDR process i.e. the think pieces have been presented to diversified stakeholders including the policy makers to inform on key policy initiative including youth policy formulation and its implementation.

+The initiative contributes to outcome 2.1 of the Strategic Priority Area 2 of OPII.
+Through the DRT-F joint intervention, UNDP, UNFPA and ILO have been working in close collaboration to provide upstream evidence-based support by undertaking the policy dialogues to seek inputs from diversified stakeholders on youth issues.
+This includes, in particular, Consultation with youth peer groups / youth based organizations / youth parliamentarians in partnership with UNFPA and consultation with employers, employees and the concerned labor departments to understand the issues and constraints related to youth employment organized in partnership with ILO.

 NHDR’s findings and recommendations, devised through a combination of expertise, experience, participation, and thoroughness, produces a country-owned report which ultimately translates into increased investment in programmes targeting youth in Pakistan.
 So too is it our goal to evoke better designed, evidence-based policies for youth, as well as enhanced sustainable dialogue between the country’s policymakers and its young people, and hence to improved development outcomes for the youth of Pakistan, and OPII Output 2.1 presented in the Annex to this document.